anodyne/nova/README.md

 * fixed bug where authors were being dropped off of posts because of faulty logic
 * fixed bug where sample post wasn't sent out in the email sent to game masters
 * fixed bug in IE where ranks couldn't be added
+* fixed bug where rank classes wouldn't be shown for ranks sets without a blank name rank item

 Known Issues
 ------------